Moderna files for full U.S. approval of COVID-19 vaccine

-Moderna Inc (MRNA.O) on Tuesday filed for full U.S. approval of its COVID-19 vaccine, which is currently only authorized for emergency use in the country, becoming the second drugmaker to seek a broader regulatory nod.
+(Reuters) -Moderna Inc on Tuesday filed for full U.S. approval of its COVID-19 vaccine, which is currently only authorized for emergency use in the country, becoming the second drugmaker to seek a broader regulatory nod.

-The development comes weeks after rival Pfizer Inc (PFE.N) and its German partner BioNTech SE sought full approval for their COVID-19 vaccine in the United States. read more

 Full approval for the vaccines, which are at the forefront of global immunization efforts, could be an important step in allaying vaccine hesitancy, a growing concern in the United States and other wealthy nations.